 From a divorced guy: I just don’t know anymore.
 Everything I had worked to build for over twenty years–retirements, my house, everything, she took it all.
 Three years later, I am struggling and she is doing great.
 Everyone tells me to move on.
-I can’t find anyone or any reason why I should.
-How do you move on after divorce as a man?
+I just don’t know how to move on after divorce as a man.

 I don’t know one person who ever went through a divorce and didn’t go through a period of feeling sorry for himself (or herself.)
 It is understandable, normal and even healthy to grieve with some self-pity for a little while.
 The key words are “a little while.”

 I know lots of divorced men (and women) and I truly think it’s hard to figure out how to move on after divorce as a man.
 But men do it.
 But I will say, after 3 years, this man isn’t where he should be.